ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Regridding (interpolation, extrapolation) schemes
 -------------------------------------------------

-ESMValTool has a number of built-in regridding schemes, which are presented in :ref:`built-in regridding schemes`.
+ESMValCore has a number of built-in regridding schemes, which are presented in :ref:`built-in regridding schemes`.
 Additionally, it is also possible to use third party regridding schemes designed for use with :doc:`Iris
 <iris:index>`.
 This is explained in :ref:`generic regridding schemes`.